YemenOpenSource/Filament-StateFusion/README.md

 ## Introduction

-Filament-StateFusion brings the power of [Spatie Laravel Model States](https://spatie.be/docs/laravel-model-states) to your Filament admin panel.
-It allows you to:
+Filament-StateFusion brings the capabilities of [Spatie Laravel Model States](https://spatie.be/docs/laravel-model-states) to your Filament admin panel.
+With this plugin, you can:

 - Display model states in tables
 - Filter and group records by state
 - Transition between states using intuitive UI components
 - Support custom transitions with forms and additional data

-This plugin is ideal for applications that use state machines, such as order processing, publishing workflows, or any scenario where models have well-defined states and transitions.
+This plugin is particularly useful for applications that utilize state machines, such as order processing, publishing workflows, or any scenario where models exhibit well-defined states and transitions.

 ---